syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/bullet-chart/EJ2_ASP.MVC/title.md

 ---

-# Title and Subtitle
+# Title and subtitle

 ## Title

-The title of the Bullet Chart displays the information about the data plotted by specifying it in the `title` property.
+The title of the Bullet Chart displays the information about the data plotted by specifying it in the [`Title`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.BulletChart.html#Syncfusion_EJ2_Charts_BulletChart_Title) property.

 {% if page.publishingplatform == "aspnet-core" %}